Stratified ShuffleSplit cross-validator.

 Number of re-shuffling & splitting iterations.

 If float, should be between 0.0 and 1.0 and represent the proportion of the dataset to include in the test split.
 If int, represents the absolute number of test samples.
 If None, the value is set to the complement of the train size.
-By default, the value is set to 0.1.
-The default will change in version 0.21.
-It will remain 0.1 only if train_size is unspecified, otherwise it will complement the specified train_size.
+If train_size is also None, it will be set to 0.1.

 If float, should be between 0.0 and 1.0 and represent the proportion of the dataset to include in the train split.
 If int, represents the absolute number of train samples.
 If None, the value is automatically set to the complement of the test size.